 Electrostatic discharge (ESD) is an abrupt electrical flow between two electrically charged objects caused by contact between the objects.
 Lightning exemplifies the concept of ESD.
-On a smaller scale, the human body is able to carry a charge and cause ESD when touching another charged object.
+On a smaller scale, the human body can carry a charge and cause ESD when touching another charged thing.

-ESD Safe matting, apparel, gloves, swabs, wipes, and other supplies help ensure your environment is safe from electrostatic discharges (ESD) as much as possible.
-Very small discharges from static electricity can cause irreparable damage to sensitive components and electronics.
+ESD-safe supplies help ensure your environment is safe from electrostatic discharges (ESD) as much as possible.
+Tiny bursts from static electricity can cause irreparable damage to sensitive components and electronics.

 Why do you need Static Protection?